mitmedialab/rr_interaction/README.md

 - **phoneme\_base\_dir**: The full path to a directory containing audio files (only used if audio is streamed to the robot, e.g., if the audio entrainer is used, which by default it is).

+- **output\_dir**: The relative path from the config file (located at the top of the project respository) to the directory where any output or performance files generated during the interaction should be saved.

 #### Script config